 Read more about local SEO ranking factors here.
 NAP consistency and the presence of NAP are two essential elements of a website’s overall ranking

 You can’t manage what you don’t measure.
 So if you don’t know what is happening on the homepage or your website, you can’t manage it.
 You’d be crazy not to install Google analytics: it’s free, and it’s extremely comprehensive.

 17: Customer Focused Content

 Good copywriting is important.
 Nearly as important as good design.

-Talk normally.
-As you want to customers.
-On the web, people expected to be informal and easy to deal with.
+Talk normally as you would to your customers.
+On the web, people are expected to be informal and easy to deal with.
 There is no reason to be stuffy and boring with no personality.
 Use your content to show your business personality and your company culture.
 You will attract more customers.

 18: Conversion Testing